ca0v/vue-lab/vue-202/freight-rate/README.md

 * Is the user authorized?
 ANS: Active Directory
 * Is the user audited?
 ANS: Active Directory, log updates and deletes.

+### Assumptions (NOT confirmed)

+* The price will be stored as a decimal number out to 2 decimal places.

 ### Assumptions (confirmed)

 They will be stored as UNC dates (numbers) and displayed with no time component.